 7. Pension

 From April 2019, the minimum total contribution into your workplace pension is 8% of your gross pay.
-This is split between employee and employers’ contributions.
-Read more in our guide to umbrella company pensions.

-8. Holiday Pay
+8. Holiday Pay – rolled up or accrued?

 One of the worst practices we have come across when it comes to ‘profiteering’ by unscrupulous umbrella companies is the practice of withholding holiday pay.

-In simple terms, over the course of the tax year, umbrellas put aside some of their workers’ income to use as future holiday pay.
+In simple terms, over the course of the tax year, some umbrellas put aside some of their workers’ income to use as future holiday pay.
 A decent umbrella should inform you if you have not used your full entitlement.

 This practice isn’t helped by a lack of legal clarity about the rules surrounding holiday pay, so contractors need to be vigilant to protect their unused holiday pay.

-You should ask for details of the umbrella’s holiday pay policy.
+Always ask for details of the umbrella’s holiday pay policy.

-9. Expenses
+9. Expenses policy

 In essence, this means that you can only claim for a limited number of possible expenses, such as mileage, training and accommodation.